Press Release

 Composed of lightweight steel tube materials, metal- and 3D printed cubes and breathing LED lighting, Nexus celebrates the diverse journeys of the people in Templemore.
 Drawing inspiration from themes of connection, inspiration, and sharing, the piece incorporates foundational elements from the local map - roads and buildings - transformed into abstract lines and cubes.
 These forms represent the community’s intricate paths and shared experiences, while the sculpture’s kinetic LED lighting and the play of light and shadow, mirrors the ebb and flow of journeys.
 Together, they create a dynamic visual narrative through the interplay of light, lines, and forms that evolves throughout the day.

-Based in Belfast, artist Kevin Killen obtained a BA (Hons) in Fine Art from the Surrey Institute of Art and Design University College (now the UCA) in 1999 and specialist training in neon making in Dallas, Texas in 2009.
+Based in Belfast, artist Kevin Killen obtained a BA (Hons) in Fine Art from the Surrey Institute of Art and Design University College (now the UCA) in 1999 and completed specialist training in neon making in Dallas, Texas in 2009.
 His current practice focusses on capturing moments in time, representing life and people’s journeys as snapshots of moments, often site-specific.
-His sculptures have been commissioned by public bodies in Northern Ireland, the UK and USA and have received a number of accolades including the Sculpture Abstract Award of the American Arts Award in 2014.
+His sculptures have been commissioned by public bodies in Northern Ireland, the UK and USA and have received a number of accolades including the Sculpture Abstract Award of the American Arts in 2014.